Skip to content

 Just as these women were going to the tomb in their natural love, the disciples were completely struck down, in grief, horror, and disappointment.
 They were men, so they lived in reason and ambition, but at this time, all reason pointed to despair, and all ambition had been crushed.
 Faith, at this time, was not to be found in their hearts.

-Perhaps, the Lord’s letting these women go first and tell them about his resurrection was a proper transition, some kind of a buffer and preparation.
+Perhaps the Lord’s letting these women go first and telling them about his resurrection was a proper transition, some kind of buffer and preparation.

 The original text of Mark 16:15 says, “Preach the gospel to all creation,” i.e., the whole universe, including not only all people but also angels and all creatures.